Compressible Gravity-Capillary Water Waves with Vorticity: Local Well-Posedness, Incompressible and Zero-Surface-Tension Limits: Introduction

-holds uniform in both $\lambda$ and $\sigma$, where and $(k-4)_+:=\max\{0,k-4\}$. \end{thm} \begin{rmk} The above estimate only requires $\nab\p_t q(0)\sim \p_t^2 u(0)$ to be bounded (with respect to $\lam$) because we need to control the evolution of the Rayleigh-Taylor sign, namely $\|\p_t\p_3 q\|_{L^\infty(\Sigma)}$, when taking the \textit{incompressible and zero surface tension limits simultaneously}.
+\begin{rmk} The above estimate only requires $\nab\p_t q(0)\sim \p_t^2 u(0)$ to be bounded (with respect to $\lam$) because we need to control the evolution of the Rayleigh-Taylor sign, namely $\|\p_t\p_3 q\|_{L^\infty(\Sigma)}$, when taking the \textit{incompressible and zero surface tension limits simultaneously}.
 However, we do not require $\p_t^k v(0)$ to be uniformly bounded for $k>2$.
 On the other hand, the propagation of the Rayleigh-Taylor sign condition requires the boundedness of $\p_t q$, so we have reached the minimal requirement for the initial data being ``well-prepared". \end{rmk}